-The Principal Investigator (PI) will receive research support at a fixed rate of $150,000 per year, including 20 percent indirect costs (see SFARI policies) for up to three years.
-The award is administered through the institution at which the PI is appointed to faculty.
+The principal investigator (PI) will receive research support at a fixed rate of $150,000 per year, including 20 percent for indirect costs (see SFARI policies), for up to three (3) years.
+The award is administered through the institution at which the PI has a tenured faculty appointment.
 Finalists may defer submission of their approval application for up to one year after receiving their finalist notification in order to secure their faculty position.
 Funds may not be used toward the PI’s salary but may provide salary support for other laboratory personnel.
 Institutional start-up packages may not be reduced because of SFARI funding.

 *Note: Funding begins within one year of the award letter date.